symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 Once the related aggregate bonded transaction is confirmed, locked funds become available again in the account that signed the initial lock funds transaction.

-If the aggregate bonded transaction deadline is reached without being signed by all cosignatories, the locked amount is collected by the block harvester at the height where the lock expires.
+If the aggregate bonded transaction duration is reached without being signed by all cosignatories, the locked amount is collected by the block harvester at the height where the lock expires.

     **Mosaic**